yuuire/guide/docs/privacy-settings/devices/android.md

 * Wi-Fi non-persistent MAC randomisation: **On**

 ::: info
-It is possible to use an Android device without ever signing into a Google account for added privacy.
+It is possible to use an Android device without ever signing in to a Google account for added privacy.
 This must be done during device setup.
-You can use [F-Droid](https://f-droid.org/) to procure many [open source](/guides/prologue/open-source) apps, and [Aurora Store](https://auroraoss.com) as a proxy for the Play Store for anything else you can't get on F-Droid.
-Note that with Aurora you will not be able to use Google to process app-related payments such as subscriptions or one-time payments to download the app.
-In these cases, it should be possible to sign into the Play Store exclusively without signing into Google on the entire device.
+You can use [F-Droid](https://f-droid.org/) to get many [open source](/guides/prologue/open-source) apps, and [Aurora Store](https://auroraoss.com) as a proxy for the Play Store for anything else you can't get on F-Droid.
+Note that with Aurora you will not be able to use Google to process app-related payments, such as subscriptions or one-off payments to download the app.
+In these cases, you should be able to sign in to the Play Store only without signing in to Google on the whole device.
 :::